andreafuturi/gitmini/README.md

 2. Run the following command to open the Git configuration file in a text editor:
 `git config --global --edit`
 This command will open the global Git configuration file (~/.gitconfig) in your default text editor.
-3. Copy and paste the aliases definitions (start, pause, update, publish, reload, current) at the end of the file.
+3. Copy and paste the aliases definitions (publish, unpublish, start, pause, update, current) at the end of the file.
 4. Save the file and exit the text editor.

 That's it!
 You have added the aliases to your Git configuration.
 You can now use these aliases in your Git commands.